matt002/GaitPy/paper/paper.md

 Step 3: Strides with an initial double support that exceed 20% of the maximal stride time of 2.25 seconds are removed. [@Hollman2011]

 # Availability
-The software is available as a pip installable package, as well as on GitHub at: https://github.com/PfizerRD/gaitpy
+The software is available as a pip installable package, as well as on GitHub at: https://github.com/matt002/gaitpy

 # Acknowledgements
 The Digital Medicine & Translational Imaging group at Pfizer, Inc supported the development of this package.

-References (will be inserted by the journal from the .bib file)

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details

 # References